Sesan6791/Sesan_Capstone-Project_1/README.md

  #### Report
  The product data was analysed to find the number of product reviews of each product category.
-The dashboard has shown the pattern of the reviews undertaken by the customers for the products in different categories with 3 particular product categories having the largest review:
+The dashboard has shown the pattern of the reviews undertaken by the customers for the products in different categories.
+The product with the highest rating is
    - Computer&Accessories|Tablets - 4.6 rating

+  The product with the lowest rating is
+   - Electronics|GeneralPurposeBatteries&BatteryChargers 4.4143 rating